grantzeng/leetcode/journal.md

 Whether `j` is inclusive or exclusive of search space?
 > Algorithm is much easier if `j` is always a valid index.
 But it should be possible to write it in a way where it _isn't_? i.e. $A[i:i]$ is treated as array of 1 element rather than empty array if we have inclusive upper bound?

+I wonder if Jensen's inequality has anything to do with why this works.
+Trying to find some locally convex thing?
+But priority here is more understanding how the binary search is behaving and how to break it and how to fix it.